J95Ortiz/hangman-game/README.md

 ### PYTHON LOGIC

-The logic used in this programme is quite straightforwards.
+The logic used in this program is quite straightforward.

 The User's response is validated whenever they are asked for input.
-If the input doesn't meet the requirements for the application to proceed, the User will be shown a message prompting them to answer a specific way.
+If the input doesn't meet the requirements for the application to proceed the User will be shown a message prompting them to answer in a specific way.

-Plenty of testing was done to ensure that the messages the User will see are relevant to the issue.
+Plenty of testing was done to ensure that the messages Users see are relevant and appropriate.

 [Back to top](#contents)